izgzhen/iris-coq/ProofMode.md

 ----------

-- `iModIntro` : introduction of a modality that is an instance of the `IntoModal` type class.
+- `iModIntro` : introduction of a modality that is an instance of the `FromModal` type class.
 Instances include: later, except 0, basic update and fancy update.
 - `iMod pm_trm as (x1 ... xn) "ipat"` : eliminate a modality `pm_trm` that is
   an instance of the `ElimModal` type class.
 Instances include: later, except 0,